-This document extends the Path Computation Element Communication Protocol (PCEP) with Link-State and TE Information.
+This document extends the Path Computation Element Communication Protocol (PCEP) with Link-State and TE Information as an experimental extension.

 Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.